ghc/ghc/docs/users_guide/glasgow_exts.rst

 The constraint ``Coercible t1 t2`` is similar to ``t1 ~ t2``, but
 denotes representational equality between ``t1`` and ``t2`` in the sense of Roles (:ref:`roles`).
-It is exported by :base-ref:`Data.Coerce <Data-Coerce.html>`, which also contains the documentation.
+It is exported by :base-ref:`Data.Coerce.`, which also contains the documentation.
 More details and discussion can be found in the paper
 `"Safe Coercions" <http://www.cis.upenn.edu/~eir/papers/2014/coercible/coercible.pdf>`__.

 .. _constraint-kind: